 My kids are still at the age where bath time = play time.
-They love to bring toys in the bath, and we try to make the actual bathing part fun (and easy!) too, with the help of products like up & up’s tear-free kids’ 3-in-1 wash.
-It’s paraben- and dye-free, smells great and gets them squeaky clean in no time.
-(And let’s be honest, those cute characters on the bottle don’t hurt.)
+They love to bring toys in the bath, and we try to make the actual bathing part fun (and easy!) too.
+Here’s our favorite DIY for getting the kids squeaky clean in no time and keeping the tub sparkling clean too.

 You can make bath time a blast, but there’s still cleanup afterwards—I figured a fun and bright DIY bath organizer would encourage the kids to tidy up at the end of bath time, and even make that part a little fun.
 This organizer is big enough that you can keep toys and toiletries in it—no more piles of body wash, toys and whatever else made it into the tub left at the bottom when you drain the water.
 Bonus: With the basket being see-through, the kids can easily see where their favorite toys are.
 Here’s how I made the organizer; see the bottom of the post for some variations you can make.